Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/PowerShell-ExecutionPolicy.md

 ---
-title: PowerShell ExecutionPolicy
+title: PowerShell Execution Policy
 geekdocHidden: true
 ---

 {{< hint type=Important >}}
-To run PowerShell scripts provided in the ALZ pattern, you may need to _**temporarily**_ change the execution policy if it is not set to _**Unrestricted**_.
-Verify the current execution policy by executing the following command:
+To execute the PowerShell scripts provided in the ALZ pattern, you may need to _**temporarily**_ modify the execution policy if it is not set to _**Unrestricted**_.
+Check the current execution policy by running the following command:

 ```PowerShell
 Get-ExecutionPolicy
 ```

-If the current execution policy is not set to _**Unrestricted**_, execute the following command to change it to **Unrestricted**:
+If the execution policy is not _**Unrestricted**_, change it to **Unrestricted** by running:

 ```PowerShell
 Set-ExecutionPolicy -ExecutionPolicy Unrestricted
 ```

-After running your scripts, you may revert the execution policy to its original setting if desired.
+After executing your scripts, you can revert the execution policy to its original setting if needed.

 {{< /hint >}}